finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

         SqlBackgroundExecutionApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlBackgroundExecutionApi.class);
         String executionId = "executionId_example"; // String | ExecutionId returned when starting the query
-        Integer nextMessageWaitSeconds = 56; // Integer | An override to the internal default as the the number of seconds to wait for stream-messages.
-Meant to help understand 404s that would seem on the surface to be incorrect. try {
+        Integer nextMessageWaitSeconds = 56; // Integer | An override to the internal default for the number of seconds to wait for stream-messages.
+Meant to help understand 404s that would seem on the surface to be incorrect.
+        OffsetDateTime startedAt = OffsetDateTime.now(); // OffsetDateTime | Performance will be hugely improved if thet time (in UTC) when the query was started is provided.
+It will also significantly decrease the chances of a 404 where there really is data, as it can help to disambiguate between 'there is no query with this executionId' and 'there is such a query but we couldn't wait long enough for it to come back from the Feedback Stream'. try {
             // uncomment the below to set overrides at the request level
-            // BackgroundQueryProgressResponse result = apiInstance.getHistoricalFeedback(executionId, nextMessageWaitSeconds).execute(opts);
+            // BackgroundQueryProgressResponse result = apiInstance.getHistoricalFeedback(executionId, nextMessageWaitSeconds, startedAt).execute(opts);

-            BackgroundQueryProgressResponse result = apiInstance.getHistoricalFeedback(executionId, nextMessageWaitSeconds).execute();
+            BackgroundQueryProgressResponse result = apiInstance.getHistoricalFeedback(executionId, nextMessageWaitSeconds, startedAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling SqlBackgroundExecutionApi#getHistoricalFeedback");